Frank S. Tait: History

-Tait was born on 12 November 1883 in Richmond, Victoria, the youngest son of John Turnbull Tait (1830–1902), who in 1862 emigrated from Scotland to Victoria, Australia, where he married Sarah Victoria Leeming (c.
-1837 – 9 August 1923).
+Tait was born on 12 November 1883 in Richmond, Victoria, the youngest son of John Turnbull Tait, who in 1862 emigrated from Scotland to Victoria, Australia, where he married Sarah Victoria Leeming.
 They had children in Castlemaine, and one, Frank Samuel, in Melbourne.
 Tait attended Richmond State School and Melbourne Church of England Grammar School.

 He became general manager of J. C. Williamson Theatres in 1914.

 In February 1921 J. C. Williamson's Ltd created an additional 75,000 shares in the company, issued to the brothers John Henry Tait, Edward Joseph Tait, James Nevin Tait, and Frank Samuel Tait, trading as "J & N Tait", for £1 each.
 Tait was appointed a director of JCW around the same time.

 He was co-founder in 1935 and co-proprietor of Village Theatre Ltd. with Hirsch Krantz, John Henry Tait, Karl Millbrook and Jascha Spivakosky, co-directors.
 Connection or otherwise with Village Roadshow or Village Cinemas has not been found.